Hawaiʻi International Film Festival

 The Hawai'i International Film Festival (HIFF) is an annual film festival held in the United States state of Hawaii.

-HIFF has a focus on Asian-Pacific cinema, education, and the work of new and emerging filmmakers.
-HIFF’s primary festival is held annually in Honolulu over November, with additional screenings and events held across the Hawaiian Islands of Oʻahu, Hawaiʻi, Kauaʻi and Maui.
+HIFF focuses on Asian-Pacific cinema, education, and showcasing the work of new and emerging filmmakers.
+HIFF's main festival takes place annually in Honolulu in October and November, with additional screenings and events held across the Hawaiian Islands of Oʻahu, Hawaiʻi, Kauaʻi and Maui.
 The festival also holds a smaller Spring Showcase in March and runs education and industry events throughout the year.

 In 2018, HIFF welcomed over 44,000 attendees.

+The Hawai'i International Film Festival (HIFF) has earned the distinction of being the nation's preeminent source of discovery and exhibition of Native Hawaiian and Asian-Pacific cinema and new media.
+HIFF is the only statewide film festival in the United States and the only Academy Award-qualifying film festival with a focus on Native Hawaiian/Pacific Islander content.
+HIFF's mission is two-fold: to bring the best in international cinema to Hawai'i, and to advance the understanding and cultural exchange among the people of Asia, the Pacific, and North America through the medium of film.
+HIFF also presents educational content including panels and workshops in the fields of film, music, technology, and media.

 History

 HIFF was founded in 1981 by Jeannette Paulson Hereniko as a project of the East-West Center located at the University of Hawaiʻi at Mānoa campus in Honolulu.
 Due to this academic association, HIFF prominently featured academic seminars and discussions in its early years, and was delivered free to the public.
 The relationship between HIFF and the East-West Center ended in 1994.
-Film critic Roger Ebert had a close personal relationship with the festival and frequently attended before his death.
+Film critics Donald Richie and Roger Ebert had close personal relationships with the festival and frequently attended before their deaths.

-The festival has premiered such movies as A Leading Man, Once Were Warriors, The Piano, Shine, Shall We Dance?, Y Tu Mama Tambien and Crouching Tiger, Hidden Dragon.
+The festival has premiered popular movies such as A Leading Man, Once Were Warriors, The Piano, Shine, Shall We Dance?, Y Tu Mama Tambien and Crouching Tiger, Hidden Dragon.

 In 2018, HIFF launched its virtual reality program, with a focus on Asian-Pacific and environmental storytelling.

 HIFF celebrated its 40th edition in 2020 during the COVID-19 pandemic with a hybrid festival combining online video on demand streaming with drive-in theaters and a small number of conventional cinema screenings.

+In 2022, HIFF held its 42nd annual Fall Festival which drew in over 52,000 viewers to 276 films from 37 countries.
+Adding to the Festival's international prominence were 178 filmmakers, actors, critics, and film industry professionals from throughout the world.
+These delegates participated in post-screening discussions, special events, and free educational programs.
+Since its inception, HIFF has benefited more than 1.6 million people.